Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Experimental

 \section{Experimental}

 0.05~mol\% pentacene-doped $p$-terphenyl was prepared from $p$-terphenyl purchased from Tokyo Chemical Industry and pentacene from Sigma-Aldrich.
-We henceforth refer to the sample as PHPT, with normal pentacene (P) molecules with hydrogen (H) atoms doped in $p$-terphenyl (PT), in distinction with deuterated-pentacene-doped $p$-terphenyl, dubbed as PDPT.
+We henceforth refer to the sample as PHPT, with natural-abundance pentacene (P) molecules with hydrogen (H) atoms doped in $p$-terphenyl (PT), in contrast with deuterated-pentacene-doped $p$-terphenyl, dubbed as PDPT.
 The structural formulas of these molecules are shown in Fig.~S3.
 The microdiamond sample is the same as the one we used previously~\cite{miyanishi2021room}, with 8.9$\times$10$^{17}$ cm$^{-3}$ (5~ppm in atomic ratio) NV$^-$ concentration and $4.6\pm0.1\times10^{18}$ cm$^{-3}$ (26~ppm) P1 center concentration.
-The size of the microdiamond is 500~µm.
+The size of the microdiamond is 500~$\mu$m.
 All samples were packed in a glass tube.